iepathos/grit/README.md

 Roadmap
 -----

+[x] add ability to pass in config to grit

 have different repos output pulls to different lines in terminal so it's easier to track which one is at what state of pull or clone

-add ability to pass in config to grit

 add ability to pass in remote config to grit